sefunmi4/qpp-lang/README.md

 ## ✨ Philosophy

-> Death to coders' pride:
+> RIP coders' pride:
+>
 > It's C++ but with some patches under the hood to describe quantum bits and their logic where necessary.
-> This provides a shared perspective for code on computers with CPUs, GPUs, TPUs, and QPUs attached to them.
+> This provides a shared perspective for coding on computers with CPUs and QPUs attached to them.
 >
 > Q++ assumes all bits are quantum (qbits) or classical (cbits) information unless specified.
 > It treats classical logic as a special case of general information.